JMiller7334/Game-Website/README.md

 # Game-Website
 ## Overview:
 A promotional website I designed for the game I created while I was in college.
-This website also acts as additonal location I use to share tutorials and open source code that I have made available from my game to the Roblox community.

 Notes:
 + Designed using HTML, SCSS/CSS, Javascript.